-Brian Aris shot the sleeve photography for F.L.M. (except for the US, Canadian & Japanese album releases) and the styling moved the sisters image forward from the colourful ensembles, bolero style jackets and the trademark hats they wore on the sleeves of their first two singles to a softer, more natural look with the girls' beautiful facial features and hair being the focus.
-In preparation for the shoot the sisters both had a full head of 'real hair extensions' fitted for the first time which was a time consuming process that produced amazing results initially although required a lot of upkeep and maintenance.
-For the F.L.M. album sleeve session the sisters are photographed bare shouldered, back to back with their long, newly attached dark hair extensions razor cut and teased into a spiky style by the talented Kathleen Bray (check out the Interviews section of the website to read Kathleen's personal recollections here).
+Brian Aris shot the sleeve photography for F.L.M. (except for the US, Canadian & Japanese album releases) and the styling moved the sisters image forward from the colourful ensembles, bolero style jackets and the trademark hats they wore on the sleeves of their first two singles, to a softer, more natural look, with the girls' beautiful facial features and hair being the focus.
+In preparation for the shoot, the sisters both had a full head of 'real hair extensions' fitted for the first time, which was a time consuming process that produced amazing results initially, although required a lot of upkeep and maintenance.
+For the F.L.M. album sleeve session, the sisters are photographed bare shouldered, back to back, with their long, newly attached hair extensions, razor cut and teased into a spiky style by the talented Kathleen Bray

 Limited edition poster included with some F.L.M. album pressings

-The Japanese, U.S. and Canadian releases of the album feature completely different artwork with photography by Peter Ashworth from a session shot prior to Respectable's single release .
-The girls are beautifully lit and wear white hats and white dresses while striking high fashion poses for Peter's camera in a look more in keeping with the videos for their first two singles which were just being embraced by America, Canada & Japan.
-The artwork isn't the only way these releases differ from the UK and European editions.
+The Japanese, U.S., and Canadian releases of the album feature completely different artwork with photography by Peter Ashworth (from a session shot prior to Respectable's single release).
+The girls are beautifully lit, and wear white hats and white dresses, in a look more in keeping with the videos for their first two singles, which were just being embraced by America, Canada & Japan.
+But the artwork isn't the only way that these releases differ from the UK and European editions...
 The Japanese, U.S. and Canadian releases also feature a slightly longer cut of System and I'm The One Who Really Loves You inexplicably utilises the vocals from the chorus of the Austin Howard version in place of the sisters far superior vocal take alongside what tantalisingly sounds to be a solo recording of the verses by one of the sisters!
 Other than this unusual move the sound production is identical to the original Album Mix.
 In addition the song, Feel A Whole Lot Better was retitled Whatever It Is.

-Cassette & C.D. releases of the F.L.M. album included two bonus remixes Showing Out – The Freehold Mix and Respectable - The Extra Beats Mix though the latter was a longer instrumental mix of the Pete Hammond’s solo treatment rather than the vocal production from the 12” single release or the Instrumental mix on the B-side of the 7” single.
-The cassette version of F.L.M. released in the UK was only printed using the black and white filtered shot on its front cover although there was a cassette release in Italy which utilised the colour shot in its place.
+Cassette & C.D. releases of the F.L.M. album included two bonus remixes, Showing Out – The Freehold Mix and Respectable - The Extra Beats Mix, although the latter was a longer instrumental mix of the Pete Hammond’s solo treatment, rather than the vocal production from the 12” single release or the Instrumental mix, on the B-side of the 7” single.
+The cassette version of F.L.M., released in the UK, was only printed using the black and white filtered shot on its front cover, although there were a number of later European reprints which used the colour shot in its place.